Around 1949, Zundapp began preliminary design work on an entirely new model for the KS

 the peculiar but extremely smooth shifting and reliable duplex chain drive transmission,

 shown in the sectional view on the previous page.
-The transmission drove a shaft with two
+From the transmission a drive shaft with

 spiral bevel ring and pinion